 Retail is constantly becoming a competitive landscape and retailers are looking at innovating solutions at fast pace to win customers’ satisfaction.
-Few of the biggest tech trends that are grabbing headlines in the retail space are Artificial Intelligence (AI) and Augmented Reality (AR).These two buzz words are successfully fetching the attention of retail IT leaders across the globe.
+Few of the biggest tech trends that are grabbing headlines in the retail space are Artificial Intelligence (AI) and Virtual Reality (VR).These two buzz words are successfully fetching the attention of retail IT leaders across the globe.

 In fact, these are the technologies that help shoppers try out whatever they like virtually, which ultimately help them in making better purchase decision without spending much time and effort .
 Hence, these technologies are creating an ease for consumers as well as retailers.
 Global retailers such as Zara, H&M, Uniqlo amongst others are already using these technologies at full scale.

 However, if we look at Indian retail, the deployment of these technologies is at a nascent stage but are catching up fast.
 Following are few Indian retailers who have already done it all, and can serve as case studies to others.

 Launched in 2016, RENT IT BAE offers fashion subscription at affordable pricing.
 It offers a vast variety of clothes and accessories from popular brands, luxury brands and Indian ethnic designer wears.
 And, for those who have an eye for exclusive stuff, they have an in-house brand to cater to that passion for fashion as well.
 The company has installed AI and AR solutions at their stores located in the capital city New Delhi

 Show & Pop: a smart screen installed inside the store, which allows the customer to get all the necessary details about the product's price, fabrics, rental charges, availability of sizes and much more by just placing the merchandise in front of the smart screen.